 Deaf cats are often exposed to increased dangers, especially when outdoors; they may not hear an oncoming car or an aggressive animal that might pose a threat.

-Many cats love to spend time outdoors, so adjusting to hearing loss can be very difficult.
-If you have one, transform your garden into a safe, cat-proof haven so they can maintain their outdoor life while staying protected from dangers - tall fencing and overhead netting both work well.
+Many cats love to , so adjusting to hearing loss can be very difficult.
+If you have a garden, transform it into a safe, cat-proof haven so they can maintain their outdoor life while staying protected from dangers - tall fencing and overhead netting both work well.
 If providing a safe outdoor space isn’t possible, your cat should be kept indoors at all times.
+‘Catios’ are being popular amongst cat owners that are keen to keep their cat safe, but allowing it to get fresh air and some space to roam.

 Whether inside or outside, don’t forget to provide lots of interesting places or objects for them to explore and display their natural behaviours.